Chuyển đến nội dung chính

 },

 Every token on the Ethereum network has its own contract address.
-For each token that you would like the request one’s balance for, you need to have its token contract address.
+You need a contract address for each token whose balance you want to request.
 You can easily find these with a block explorer such as etherscan.io.

-For this tutorial, we’ll use the DAI token contract.
+For this tutorial, you'll use the DAI token contract.
 However, you can choose to use any ERC-20 token address.
-Copy the address you wish to use, and save it somewhere as we will use this in our code later.
+Copy the address you wish to use, and save it somewhere as you will use this in your code later.

-Now that we’ve installed Web3js, connected it to our Infura endpoint, learned about ABIs, and found the contract address of our token, we’re ready to actually request our token balance.
+Now that you've installed Web3.js, connected it to your Infura endpoint, learned about ABIs, and found the contract address of your token, you're ready to actually request your token balance.

-Let’s define the addresses we’re going to use in our code:
+Let's define the addresses you're going to use in your code:

-tokenContract holds the address of the token contract we’re going to call the balanceOf function on, and tokenHolder holds the account address we’re requesting the token balance of.
+tokenContract holds the address of the token contract you're going to call the balanceOf function on, and tokenHolder holds the account address you're requesting the token balance of.

-We can define our contract with web3.eth.Contract(), and passing the ABI and contract address as parameters:
+You can define your contract with web3.eth.Contract(), and passing the ABI and contract address as parameters:

 const contract = new web3.eth.Contract(balanceOfABI, tokenContract)

-Next, we can create an async function in which we actually interact with the smart contract.
+Next, you can create an async function in which you actually interact with the smart contract.

-We can call methods.balanceOf() on our contract, which will send a request to our Infura endpoint to request the token balance.
+You can call methods.balanceOf() on your contract, which will send a request to your Infura endpoint to request the token balance.

 async function getTokenBalance() {